mishalz/mishalz/README.md

 ### Hi there, I'm Mishal Zulfiqar! 👋

-## I'm an web developer!
+## I'm a Software Engineer!

 - ⚡ About me: A Software Engineer from NUST, Islamabad.

-- 📚 Currently, persuing MSc Advanced Computing from University of London.
+- 📚 Recently, completed MSc Advanced Computing from University of London.

 - 👀 Fond of reading and travelling.

-- 🥅 2024 Goals: To go further in enhancing my full-stack skills.
+- 🥅 2025 Goals: Explore more sides of myself and focus on my growth.

 <br />